Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 And Associate Fiin was a truly rare specimen.
 “How is he doing?”

-Brother Tyal---he actually held the rank of Father, but active Fang members were *always* titled as Brother---stood alongside Daar as they watched Fiin progress through the first round of trials in the Second Ring.
+Brother Tyal - he actually held the rank of Father, but active Fang members were *always* titled as Brother - stood alongside Daar as they watched Fiin progress through the first round of trials in the Second Ring.
 There was so much to learn about the Clan and their doings in the Second Ring, the program front-loaded most of the physically arduous events at the beginning so they could focus on the classwork and field training later on.

 Tyal licked at his chops and grumbled happily.
 “He did very well!
 Little guy *dominated* First Ring.”
 He shared the report with Daar, who perused its results quickly.
 Impressive, but…